 ● There is no visibility in your projects.

-● You are missing a standardized system of initiating and executing projects.
+● You are missing a standardised system of initiating and executing projects.

 ● You fail to follow through with your projects.

-This considerable demand opens up a whole new career for many people and is an excellent site to pursue a career.
-PMO will be getting more opportunities in the coming years.
+This considerable demand opens up a new career paths for many people.
+We expect to see new opportunities coming out of the PMO space in coming years.

 What Does a PMO Team Look Like?

-PMO workers are highly trained professionals who have material industry experience.
+Members of the Project Management Office highly trained professionals, who often have material industry experience.
 Furthermore, 45% hold a PMP qualification (Project Management Professional).

-Roughly 85% of PMOs have a PMO Director to supervise the company’s tasks, including maintaining project management methodologies, protocols, and instruments, designing the organization’s commitment to the whole project life cycle.
-And overseeing the delivery and deployment of capital in all projects.
+Roughly 85% of PMOs have a Director.
+The role of the Director is to supervise the company’s tasks, including maintaining project management methodologies, protocols, and instruments, designing the organisation’s commitment to the whole project life cycle.
+The Director will also oversee the delivery and deployment of capital in all projects.

 Project and Program Managers

-Project and program managers are increasingly being recruited in the PMO space.
+Project and Program managers are increasingly being recruited in PMO departments.
 Active project manager positions within PMOs rose by a proportion of 42% in 2012 to 52% in 2016.
 Moreover, 29% of businesses submit 100% of their project managers to the PMO.

-Training is an integral aspect of the PMO.
+Training is an integral aspect of the Project Management Office’s responsibilities.
 More than half of PMOs have a preparatory curriculum for project management.
 PMOs provide their hires with, on average, five days of preparation.
-In the following areas, high-performance PMOs provide project management training:
+High performance PMOs provide training in:

 ● Software Tool Training for Project Management